dafny-lang/blog/_posts/2023-07-14-types-and-programming-languages.markdown

 This could be useful for a rewriter or an optimizer to ensure the elements it writes are in the same set.

 Everything said, everything above can be a bit overweight for regular Dafny users.
-In practice, you'd better off writing the inductive predicate explicitly as a function rather than an infinite set with a predicate, so that you get both inductive and constructive axioms that enable you to prove something similar to the two results above.
+In practice, you're better off writing the inductive predicate explicitly as a function rather than an infinite set with a predicate, so that you get both inductive and constructive axioms that enable you to prove something similar to the two results above.

 {% highlight javascript %}
 predicate IsAdmissible(t: Term) {